RoodzFernando/bootstrap-framework/README.md

 ## [Solo Project]

-This project requests students to build a replica of the news site [Newsweek.com](https://https://www.newsweek.com/) using the Bootstrap framework.
+This is a responsive replica of the news site [Newsweek.com](https://https://www.newsweek.com/) built using the Bootstrap framework.

 You can find the original project specification [here](https://www.theodinproject.com/courses/html5-and-css3/lessons/using-bootstrap)